WaltBox/readme-generator/README.md

   ## Description

-  Applications that prompts users with a series of basic readme questions and then assembles a personalized readme
+  Application that prompts user with basic questions then assembles a readme for user.

   # Table of Contents
 [Description](#description)